 - Annual staff travel survey.

 - Carbon emissions from travel.

 - Air quality on site.

+- Proportion of Trust fleet that is EV and provision of EV infrastructure.

 - Health Outcomes Travel Tool (HOTT).

 Our People

 Making sure that staff are engaged with the sustainability agenda is essential for the delivery of sustainable healthcare.
 Every single member of staff has a role to play in delivering this strategy.
 Engaging staff to adopt sustainable practices will enable them to take ownership within their own areas of influence.